 A COSHH assessment is a systematic examination of a task or process that involves using a potentially hazardous substance.
-The COSHH Assessment is carried out for the purpose of identifying hazardous substances you may use, whether the precautions you have taken are acceptable and what control measures are in place.
+A COSHH Assessment is carried out for the purpose of identifying hazardous substances you may use, whether the precautions you have taken are acceptable and what control measures are in place.

 Hazardous substances include;

 Effects of Hazardous Substances Examples of the effects of hazardous substances include;

 To comply with COSHH you need to follow these eight steps:

 Decide what the risks to health are from hazardous substances used or created by your work

 Step 2.
 Decide what precautions are required;